-The LNG Facility, all Port Facilities, Port Services and other assistance of any kind whatsoever provided to a vessel calling at the LNG Terminal are provided subject to all laws, rules, regulations and codes applicable in the Port Qasim and to these conditions of use including towage and tug assistance ("Conditions of Use").
+All facilities and assistance of any kind whatsoever provided by the Port Qasim Authority (PQA) or its Representative/s to LNG carriers visiting Port Qasim for any purpose whatsoever are subject to the following Conditions of Use (Conditions).
 These conditions are applicable regardless of whether or not any or all charges/costs are paid or are actually or impliedly due from or on account of any visiting vessels of any flag.
 Without prejudice to the generality of the foregoing, the following shall be deemed to have been specifically accepted by any vessel visiting Port Qasim regardless of whether such acceptance is specific, in writing or otherwise.

-1. For the purpose of these Conditions of Use, the following definitions shall apply:
+For the purpose of these Conditions, the following definitions or interpretations shall apply: